milonmaze/privacy-terms-observatory/privacy.microsoft.com/en-us/privacystatement.md

 Entertainment and related services
 Cookies

 Most Microsoft sites use cookies, small text files placed on your device which web servers utilize in the domain that placed the cookie can retrieve later.
-We use cookies to store your preferences and settings, help with sign-in, provide targeted ads, and analyze site operations.
+We use cookies to store your preferences and settings, help with sign-in, provide personalized ads, and analyze site operations.
 For more information, see the Cookies and similar technologies section of this privacy statement.

 EU-U.S. and Swiss-U.S. Privacy Shield